yangyzoey/3dtiles/README.md

 ### 2. Run the prototype

+#### Preparation
-#### Download Cesium-1.110.zip from https://github.com/CesiumGS/cesium/releases/tag/1.110, and put under path 3dtile/
+Download Cesium-1.110.zip from https://github.com/CesiumGS/cesium/releases/tag/1.110, and put under path 3dtile/
+Set up python environment

+#### Serve the 3D Tile on-the-fly
-#### Create tile in the Postgres.
+Create tile in the Postgres.
 Run the webservice and download the tile on Cesium.
 $ python tile_creator.py

 $ python server.py